Getting Started With Any New Hobby/Skill

 From this standardization, four major varieties of blackletter emerged from mainly France, Germany and England between the 15th and 16th century.
 Since then, there have been many subsets and variations of these 4 since then but everything stemmed from these 4 scripts.

-Long story short, the best tool for Blackletter calligraphy is the Pilot parallel pen.
+Long story short, the best tool for Blackletter calligraphy is: the Pilot parallel pen.
 I have all the reasons and lots of examples outlined in my in-depth review.
-If you don’t want to buy calligraphy tools until you learn more about blackletter calligraphy, I have a video on learning Blackletter calligraphy with pencils!
-Check it out below:
+However, if you don’t want to buy calligraphy tools until you learn more about blackletter calligraphy, I have a few videos on learning Blackletter calligraphy with pencils!
+One is below, the rest are here.

 The best paper for blackletter calligraphy is the HP premium 32.
-If you are using the Pilot Parallel pen, it can bleed on papers that are not as dense.
+If you are using the Pilot Parallel pen, it can bleed on papers that are not as dense (such as regular printer paper).
 However, if you are learning with pencils, you can obviously use any paper you can find.

 Your First Blackletter Calligraphy Strokes

 Great!
 You made it!
 And you have your first Pilot Parallel or some such calligraphy tool, and some good paper.
 Unscrew the grey part off the back of the pen and insert the sealed ink cartridge into the opposite end to the blades (a little force may be necessary).
 The first thing you will notice when writing is that at different angles you get different line thicknesses.
 Depending on the direction you go you can get slightly different shapes, as the image below shows.